Are Dirt Bikes Dangerous? [Detailed Answer]

 The answer is yes, dirt bikes are extremely dangerous, but the danger is manageable.
 The rider makes them dangerous.

-Dirt bikes can be as fast as or faster than cars on the road, and they’re illegal in many areas.
+fastest dirt bike can be as fast as or faster than cars on the road, and they’re illegal in many areas.
 They are mighty machines that can do a lot of damage if you’re not careful with them.
 Any misstep could cause severe injury.

 Let’s start with what makes them dangerous: power, speed, and physics.
 Power and speed come from the engine, which allows you to go way faster than you could go on foot or on a bicycle.

 Physics is the science of movement and energy, which involves forces like gravity, friction, and acceleration.
 All three factors come into play when riding a dirt bike, especially when jumping over obstacles or turning at high speeds.

 The engines have four times more horsepower than a typical motorcycle and can hit speeds over 100 miles per hour.
 When you’re riding one, it’s easy for your body to get caught up in the excitement—you get carried away by the noise and speed.

 When you compare dirt bike accidents to car accidents, the statistics show that dirt bike riders have an equal chance of being killed in an accident as car drivers do.
 In both cases, there’s a one in five chance of being killed per million hours spent on a road.